basedata10/baseq/README.md

-# BaseMatics Tools
+# baseqs Tools

-This is a Tools for basematic applications...
+This is a Tools for baseq applications...
 [Python Packaging User Guide][packaging guide]'s [Tutorial on Packaging and Distributing Projects][distribution tutorial].